OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Files_and_Folders.md

 ## Versions

-In the "Versions" tab, the maximum number of versions for a file can be defined.
+In the **"Versions" tab**, the maximum number of versions for a file can be defined.

 If versioning is enabled, files are not overwritten but created as a new